Top Garden Challenges

 Climate / Zone / Weather – The Problem

-Every area (zone) comes with it’s own set of garden challenges and advantages.
+Every area (zone) comes with its own set of garden challenges and advantages.
 It is true that a person in zone 5 cannot grow an orange tree. (at least not outside in the ground) But then again a person in zone 10 cannot grow a bing cherry. (sigh) A person in Mane will have problems growing long hot season vegetables like sweet potatoes or eggplant. then again onions and garlic are a challenge for someone in South Florida.
-And how about dry desert areas or very windy areas.
-Everywhere has it’s own set of challenges.
+And how about dry desert areas or very windy areas?
+Everywhere has its own set of challenges.

 Critters – The Problem

-And a problem they can be *gerrr*
+And a problem they can be! *gerrr*

 There are so many products designed to combat these big garden challenges.
 Some work better than others.
-Of course, the only solution that is really fool proof (at least that I know of) is fencing.
+Of course, the only solution that is really foolproof (at least that I know of) is fencing.
 I’m not talking about a pretty picket fence.
 I’m talking “I mean business” six feet tall, eighteen inches buried in the ground, one inch openings, and across the top too.
-Yes you would need to cage the whole thing in to keep them all out.
+Yes, you would need to cage the whole thing in to keep them all out.
 Ok, I admit, I’ve dreamed about this, but I don’t have it.

-Each area has it’s own critter problem.
+Each area has its own critter problem.
 Maybe yours is that cute cotton tailed rabbit.
 He’s cute until he gets into your garden.
 And don’t even think that a 6′ chain link fence will keep him out.
 I have seen rabbits go through a chain link fence at a dead run (with my dog right on his heels).
 To keep out a rabbit you will need chicken wire or smaller, at least 8″ high, from the ground up and 6″ into the ground as they can dig.
 This method works well for many other small creatures too…..but not squirrels.

 Squirrels are my Waterloo.
 In years past I was always able to plant just a little extra to share with the squirrels.
 But this year we had a population explosion.
 I counted 12 squirrels in one yard a few weeks ago.
 That’s a lot of extra planting. (this is when I’d like to have that cage)

 In the book, Secret Garden of Survival: How to Grow a Camouflaged Food Forest, The author Rick Austin has permanently fenced out most intruders with a thick mass of blackberries around the perimeter.
 Few would-be marauders dare to cross it.
 He also tells of a potion of rotten eggs and other undesirables that he pours outside the garden area.
 For deer, he plants rosemary, one of the loveliest of all culinary herbs.
-The deer don’t think so.
+The deer don’t like the scent.
 He uses garlic, onions and chives to repel rodents. (mint helps too)